Robert Lewandowski: The Making of a Modern-Day Goal Machine

 Lewandowski was always likely to become an athlete.
 His father, Krystof, was a Polish judo champion who also played football in the Polish second tier, and his mother, Iwona, was a professional volleyball player.
 His elder sister, Milena, played volleyball as well, turning out for Poland at under-21 level.

-Lewandowski practised judo, volleyball and handball as a child, and his father, who died in 2005, also made sure he did gymnastics.
+As a child, Lewandowski practised judo, volleyball and handball, and his father, who died in 2005, also made sure he did gymnastics.
 The legacy of Lewandowski's multisports education and the range of movements with which it furnished him is apparent whenever he leaps for a back-post header or hangs in the air, his right leg held at a taut right angle, to bring down a high ball.

-Lewandowski's present-day household is equally sporty and health-conscious.
-His wife, Anna Lewandowska, represented Poland in karate and is a renowned sports nutritionist, with a long-running blog, a range of books and DVDs and more than 1.6 million followers on Instagram.
+His present-day household is equally sporty and health-conscious.
+Lewandowski's wife, Anna Lewandowska, represented Poland in karate and is a renowned sports nutritionist, with a long-running blog, a range of books and DVDs and more than 1.6 million followers on Instagram.

 Lewandowski's career took off at Dortmund in the 2011-12 season when an injury to Lucas Barrios prompted head coach Jurgen Klopp to give him a run at centre-forward.
 But he also attaches great importance to the decision he made around the same time to allow his then-fiancee to assume responsibility for managing his diet.

 "Football is not just what you see on the pitch—it's everything around it.
-What you do at home is also very important," he says.
+What you do at home is also very important," he said.
 "I'm lucky because my wife is an expert on diet.
 She knows what I should eat and what kind of vitamins I should take, and I see the difference [on the pitch]."

 "He was very thin," former Varsovia coach Krzysztof Sikorski told the UEFA website in 2013.
 "His legs were like sticks, and I was always scared that others would break them.
 I wanted him to be physically stronger and even advised him to eat more bacon!"